Tabellendoktor/SQL-NormalForm-example/README.md

 ## 5 DELETE data

-Shows how data can be deleted from the database without removing the whole tables.
+Shows how data can be deleted from the database without removing a whole table.